-To get to Banyu Wana Amertha and Bhuna Sari waterfalls, you have to follow a side road that is only 1 km away from that to Banyumala.
-After 10 minutes of driving you will arrive at the parking area.
+To get to Banyu Wana Amertha and Bhuna Sari waterfalls, you have to follow a side road that is only 1 km away from Banyumala.
+After 10 minutes of driving, you will arrive at the parking area.
 There is one car parking spot on the outside and a bigger motorbike parking lot when you drive through the entrance area.

 Other great things to do close to Banyu Wana Amertha Waterfalls

 Where to stay close to this hidden gem of Bali

 There are small stalls along the way where locals sell drinks, but it is best to bring your own.
 On a sunny day, you should drink more than the small 500 ml bottles they sell and it is always better to bring a reusable bottle anyway.

 You could have a picnic with a great view at one of the several sitting areas, so bring some food.
 Just remember to take back your trash so others can enjoy this pristine place too.

 water shoes: There are rocks in the water and the ground can be very slippery.
 So bring some water shoes if you plan to enter the water.

 swimwear and a towel: A nice swim in the cool water is amazing after a day full of exploration and hiking, so do not forget to bring whatever you need to swim.